kokernutz/traktor-kontrol-screens/README.md

-# Replacement screens for the Native Instruments Kontrol D2, S5, and S8
+# Replacement screens for the Native Instruments Traktor Kontrol D2, S5, and S8

 **Contact:**